miribeiro/hello-world/README.md

 # hello-world

-Hello my name is Inês, and I'm a student at Instituto Superior Técnico in Lisbon.
+Hello my name is Maria Inês, and I'm a student at Instituto Superior Técnico in Lisbon.